 Boosie, Beenie, or Burna Boy?
 Gumbo or Egusi soup?
 I’ll take them all, please.

 I must say, I’ve had the privilege of experiencing the diaspora at its finest.
-From HBCU drumlines, to Ghanaian kpanlogo, to New Orleans’ zydeco, to DC’s go-go, to Belize’s punta, the drums of the diaspora pulsate my steps, and more importantly, my soul.
+From HBCU drumlines, to Ghana’s borborbor, to New Orleans’ zydeco, to DC’s go-go, to Belize’s punta, the drums of the diaspora pulsate my steps and my soul.

-The Black diaspora, like kente cloth, is composed of brightly-colored strands that, though each unique in their own right, are interwoven together to form a rich tapestry.
-Blackness transcends borders–not just as a cultural identity, but as a core state of being that has survived generations of genocide and migration.
-As Africans cross oceans and “waakye” becomes “rice and peas,” an eternal flame burns steady in the hearts of a people.
+The diaspora, like kente cloth, is composed of brightly-colored strands that, though each unique in their own right, are interwoven together to form a rich tapestry.
+Blackness transcends borders–not just as a cultural identity, but as a core state of being.
+As the Atlantic flows into the Caribbean and “waakye” becomes “rice and peas,” an eternal flame burns steady in the hearts of a people.

-Join me as I explore the businesses of the diaspora–the very endeavors that reflect the vibrance, resilience, and excellence across Black culture.
+Join me as I indulge in the excellence of the diaspora–the hustle and creativity that make up the vibrance of Black culture.